hil-se/fds/assignments/assignment8.md

  ## Grading Policy
+ - importing additional packages such as sklearn is not allowed.
- - 4 (out of 7) points will be received if A7.py successfully runs and evaluates the performance (runtime < 10 min).
+ - 4 (out of 7) points will be received if A7.py successfully runs and evaluates the performance.
  - The rest 3 points will be given based on the percentage of the same performance metrics with the correct implementation.